 The practice stored and kept records of NHS prescriptions as described in current guidance.
-Where prescriptions were issued to patients, there was a log used to maintain security and provide an audit trail.
+Where prescriptions were issued to patients, the practice was not maintaining a log to ensure security and provide an audit trail.

 Radiography (X-rays)

 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.